-When reporting AEs which are due to ring removal or insertion, please follow the guidance below:
+When reporting an AE which are due to ring removal or insertion, please follow the guidance below:

-• If the AE is due to the act of study ring insertion or removal, include this information in item 1.
-For example, use AE text of "pelvic pain due to ring removal" or "vulvar laceration due to ring insertion" rather than just "pelvic pain" or "vulvar laceration."

-It is important to clearly identify in item 1 AEs that are due to the act of study ring insertion or removal, as these AEs are assigned unique coding terms within the standardized MedDRA coding system.

-If the AE is not due to the act of study ring insertion or removal, do not include mention of the ring in item 1.

-If text is present in the "Comments" field that the AE is due to the act of ring insertion or removal, this same text needs to be in item 1.
-If not, this may result in a Clinical Query asking that this information be added to item 1 so that the AE is described completely and accurately.
+- If the AE is due to the act of study ring insertion or removal, include this information in the AE text description.
+For example, use AE text of "pelvic pain due to ring removal" or "vulvar laceration due to ring insertion" rather than just "pelvic pain" or "vulvar laceration." - It is important to specify in the AE text description if an AE is due to the act of study ring insertion or removal, as these AEs are assigned unique coding terms within the standardized MedDRA coding system. - If an AE is not due to the act of study ring insertion or removal, do not include mention of the ring in the AE text description. - If the text present in the "Comments" field indicates that the AE is due to the act of ring insertion or removal, this same text needs to be present in the AE text description for MedDRA coding purposes.
+If not, this may result in a clinical data query asking that this information be added to the AE text description so that the AE is described completely and accurately.

-Sites should include text in the "Comments" field explaining why the AE has been judged "related".
+Sites should include text in the "Comments" field explaining why the AE has been judged "related" to study product use.